UPPS 07.04.07 - Demonstrations on University Property

-A demonstration may invite a counter demonstration.
+A demonstration may result in a counter demonstration.
 All parties have a right to expression that must not be obstructed.

 University officials will monitor the demonstration area for counter protesters to ensure community safety and protection of rights.

-Counter demonstrations must follow the same guidelines as outlined in this policy.
+Counter demonstrations must follow the same guidelines as outlined in Section 04. of this policy.

-A student who engages in a disruptive act that violates this policy or the Code of Student Conduct may be subject to disciplinary action through Student Conduct in the Dean of Students Office.
-Faculty or staff who engage in violation of this policy will be subject to the established university disciplinary process.
-Non-university individuals engaging in behavior that violates the law may be removed from campus or otherwise dealt with through the law enforcement or criminal justice systems.
+A student who violates this policy or the Code of Student Conduct may be subject to disciplinary action through Student Conduct in the Dean of Students Office.

 Any property damage as a result of a demonstration may result in the assessment of fees for cleaning, repairs, and replacement of property to the organization and individuals involved by the appropriate university office that is authorized to issue a charge.